swisscatplus/lab_doc.github.io/docs/Analytics/2. Characterization part/index.md

 layout: default
 parent: Analytics
 ---
-**Purpose**: to characterize in diverse dimensions and give the information about new/unknown molecule as much as possible.
+## Purpose**: to characterize in diverse dimensions and give the information about new/unknown molecule as much as possible.
 **1. Semi- preparative LC - DAD - MS (SQ)**

 *Image to insert here*

-*Valve schema*

 **Purpose:** to separate and purify the target molecules, normally, they are the new/unknown molecules detected from screening part.
 The sample is synthesized second time in high concentration.
 The capacity of semi-prepLC is : ....